Newport Marathon: Organisation

-Sponsors include the Welsh Government, the UK Office for National Statistics, the University of South Wales, Newport City Council and the city retail centre Friars Walk.
+Sponsors include Associated British Ports (ABP), Mind in Gwent, High5, Brecon Carreg, the Office for National Statistics, Newport City Council, Mon Motors, Cancer Research Wales, Monex Group, Coopah, Newport Live and the city retail centre Friars Walk.

 Event history

+2024 event

+The event rebranded to the ABP Newport Marathon Festival and a new half marathon distance was introduced.
+Changes to the marathon and 10K distances were also made.

+2020 event

 There was no marathon in 2020.
 Entries for that year were deferred to next year.

 2019 event

 It was announced in May 2018 that the event would return, with the 2019 marathon and 10K would take place for the second time on 5 May 2019.
 Tata Steel were announced as a new sponsor and the Family Mile would also resume in 2019.
 Entry was priced at an early rate of £45, and £40 for Welsh Athletics affiliated runners.

 2018 result

 Marathon

 The inaugural ABP Newport Marathon took place on 29 April 2018.

 The winner was Neath Harriers' James Carpenter with a time of 2:33:31.
 The fastest female was Natasha Cockram of Mickey Morris Racing Team with a time of 2:44:58.

 The marathon saw a wide range of participants, from one of the oldest runners, 80 year old Sydney Wheeler of Chepstow Harriers, to former boxer Matthew Edmonds.
 A separate Family Mile also took place.